pepcape/NPGR003-23/Silk3D/02-Trackball/README.md

 ## Mouse
 **Left button**
-Dragging (translation) of the current object.
+Rotating of the object in front of the viewer.
+Trackball mode is implemented.

 **Wheel**
-Rotation of the current object.
+Scale of the current object.

 # Notes
 * matrix transformations